Paying and Persuading: Appendix A: Omitted Proofs

 \subsection{PROOF OF PROPOSITION \ref{p: FE SP equivalence}}

 \begin{proof} The first part is standard, noting that the maximizing set of the static problem is nonempty and that payoffs satisfy a transversality condition (by (BD)).
-The second follows if $u'(\mu, a) = \mcal U(\{h^\xi, \mu, a\})$, then the choice of future utility promise and payoffs today must be part of an optimum to the sequential formulation, as otherwise a profitable one-shot deviation exists in the sequential problem. \end{proof}
+The second follows by setting $u'(\mu, a) = \mcal U(\{h^\xi, \mu, a\})$, so that the choice of future utility promise and payoffs today must be part of an optimum to the sequential formulation, as otherwise a profitable one-shot deviation exists in the sequential problem. \end{proof}